DN-debug/peux-os-sitebuild/src/pages/about.md

 ---
 Peux OS was initially a customized arch for my personal use only.
 It was never really an idea to convert it into a distro.
 COVID-19 boredom made it possible.

 Peux represents the linux "Penguin with a tux".
+I know that most of you would pronounce it in French, but it's pronunciation is "PayUx" \[ 'Pe' from Penguin and 'Ux' from Tux/Linux ]

 **AIM**